pavel-alpinweb/phaser-vue-start-template/README.md

 - [Vue](https://vuejs.org) – used for building user interfaces
 - [Pinia](https://pinia.vuejs.org) – used for managing game state
 - [Vite](https://vitejs.dev) – used for project bundling and development
+- [Electron](https://www.electronjs.org/docs/latest/) - is used for creating a desktop application version.

 ## Authors: